dnr/craft/README.md

 comments, and then sync that to the PR as a review pass.

 The special comments are marked with special characters (unicode box-drawing characters) to differentiate from normal comments.
-This implies you need a little bit of editor integration to use it effectively.
-The integration is currently implemented for Vim.
+There's some very light editor support (currently implemented for Vim) to work with these special comments, but you can also do some basic operations without any editor support.

 Even "outdated" and "resolved" comments are reflected in the code somewhere.
 This is sometimes slightly annoying on long reviews, but it means you can still